p4lang/p4c/license-details/README.md

 # Why is the top level LICENSE file insufficient?

-One short answer is that not all files in this repository can legally be released under the Apache 2.0 license.
+One short answer is that for a few files in this repository, releasing them under an Apache 2.0 license puts P4.org on [questionable legal ground](apache-and-gpl-v2-licenses.md).
 Source files that are an exception are described below.
 We expect them to be a fairly small set of files, and that these exceptions are _not_ among the source files that are compiled to create a P4 compiler executable binary.